CenturyLinkCloud/PublicKB/README.md

 **Via Github.com Website**

 1. Open your fork (and branch) on GitHub.
-2. Click on the Pull Requests button (next to the Branch: drop down list).
+2. Click on the Pull Requests button (next to the **Branch:** drop down list).
-3. Click on New Pull Request.
-By default, GitHub will compare the Master branch of the Public KB with your fork and branch.
+3. Click on **New Pull Request**.
+By default, GitHub will compare the master branch of the CenturyLinkCloud/PublicKB with your fork and branch.
 **Note:** If you have not made any changes to your fork yet, there shouldn’t be anything to compare.
-4. Reverse the order of the repositories and branches in the Base: and Branch: drop down lists.
-Your repository and branch should come before the Public KB Master repository and branch.
+4. Reverse the order of the repositories and branches in the **Base Fork:** and **Head Fork:** drop down lists.
+Your repository and branch should come before the CenturyLinkCloud/PublicKB master repository and branch.
 This allows GitHub to compare your fork with the Master.
-You should then see all the latest changes that have been made to the Master branch.
+You should then see all the latest changes that have been made to the master branch.
-5. Click on the Pull Request button to create a pull request for this comparison.
+5. Click on the **Pull Request** button to create a pull request for this comparison.
   **Note:** You should assign a predictable name to your pull request (e.g., Update from original).
 6. Click on **Send Pull Request**.
 7. Scroll down and click **Merge Pull Request** and then **Confirm Merge**.
 If your fork didn’t have any changes, you will be able to merge it automatically.